paulskirk53/Observatory-wiki/Plate Solving.md

 As a blind solve failover we use ansvr but it can be slow up to 8 minutes to solve.
 I am trying to optimise this by removing unused indexes.

+ASTAP solved from SGP binning 3x3 in SGP one minute image on nuc starting 5-5-25